Walter Wanger

 Walter Wanger (born Walter Feuchtwanger; July 11, 1894 – November 18, 1968) was an American film producer active from the 1910s, his career concluding with the turbulent production of Cleopatra, his last film, in 1963.
 He began at Paramount Pictures in the 1920s and eventually worked at virtually every major studio as either a contract producer or an independent.
 He also served as President of the Academy of Motion Picture Arts and Sciences from 1939 to October 1941 and from December 1941 to 1945.
 Strongly influenced by European films, Wanger developed a reputation as an intellectual and a socially conscious movie executive who produced provocative message movies and glittering romantic melodramas.
 He achieved notoriety when, in 1951, he shot and wounded the agent of his wife, Joan Bennett, because he suspected they were having an affair.
 He was convicted of the crime and served a four-month sentence, then returned to making movies.

 After his death, his production company, Walter Wanger Productions, was sold to and absorbed by Time-Life Films, which also acquired many films produced by him and that company.

 Early life

 Wanger was born Walter Feuchtwanger in San Francisco.
 He was the son of Stella (Stettheimer) and Sigmund Feuchtwanger, who were from German Jewish families that had emigrated to the United States in the nineteenth century.
-Wanger was from a non-observant Jewish family, and in later life attended Episcopalian services with his wife.
-In order to assimilate into American society, his mother altered the family name simply to Wanger in 1908.
+Wanger was from a non-observant Jewish family, and later attended Episcopalian services with his wife.
+In order to assimilate into American society, his mother altered the family name to Wanger in 1908.
 The Wangers were well-connected and upper middle class, something which later differentiated Wanger from the other Jewish film moguls who came from more ordinary backgrounds.